 AUTP program participants must register separately for individual workshops of their choosing.
 See our Workshop Series Page for details and a list of currently-offered sessions.
 Please note that the TATP runs three workshop series throughout the year: Fall term, Winter term, and Summer Session I. Detailed workshop category descriptions are available.

 2) TEACHING DOSSIER: Preparation and submission of a Teaching Dossier must be done one month before the end of the 2-year period.

 You will receive credit for completing the teaching dossier component only when it has been approved by the TATP staff member.
 A follow-up meeting with a TATP staff member is required for completion.

-3) PRACTICUM: Participants can choose any combination of 2 (two) of the following options:
+3) PRACTICUM: Participants must complete 2 of the following practicum options:

 c.
 In-class Observation

 Or, participants can complete the Teaching Practicum by participating in the multi-session:

 d.
 Teaching as Performance Practicum (not offered during the 2023-24 academic year)